-During the year, NSCAD signed with Fairmined Standard for Gold and associated precious metals to provide materials for the university jewellery and alumni ring programs.
+NSCAD has signed the Fairmined Standard for Gold and associated precious metals to provide materials for the university jewellery and alumni ring programs.
 The Fairmined standard includes requirements for artisanal and small-scale mining organizations to conduct responsible mining operations, such as formal and legal mining practices, environmental protection, labor conditions, traceability of Fairmined minerals, and socioeconomic development through the Fairmined Premium.
 It also outlines market models and requirements for market actors (Fairmined suppliers).